libbymiller/libbybot_eleven/doc/README.md

 Replace the right hand screw at the top of the lamp with a servo and a screw through its spindle (you'll need to find a screw that's a bit longer than the usual one).
-Cable tie the servo's white plastic bit to the downward arial.
+Cable tie the servo's white plastic bit (the 'horn') to the downward arial.
 Loosen the other screw so it is mobile.

 Glue the flat plastic piece between the servo and the bottom of the lamp top.